How do you know whether or not your copywriting is moving the needle?

 But let’s not generalize.

 A news or weather website isn’t going to have half of the average time that some blogs do for example.
-(Check to my blog post idea generator!)
+(Check out my blog post idea generator!)

 The average user is going to read a quick article or check the weather and be gone.